PixoVR/pixo-golang-clients/pixo-platform/README.md

 ### Matchmaking Client

-The Matchmaking Client is a Golang client that interacts with the Matchmaking Service to find and interact with a gameserver
+The Matchmaking Client simplifies interactions with the [Matchmaker Service](https://apex.pixovr.com/matchmaking/swagger/index.html) to find and interact with a gameserver

 ```go